HVAC Schools in Georgia

 So what do HVAC workers in Georgia (GA) typically do?
 According to an analysis of common job posting websites such as Monster, CareerBuilder, and Indeed, HVAC workers in Georgia must understand the fundamental principles behind HVAC systems; install, repair, and troubleshoot HVAC systems and parts; maintain all necessary certifications; use blueprints, temperature/pressure charts, and manifold gauges; maintain all active credentialing to work in Atlanta; and make client recommendations to improve the efficiency of systems.

-According to the most recent Bureau of Labor Statistics (BLS May 2022) statistics, 12,210 HVAC and HVAC-R technicians were employed in Georgia as of May 2022.
+According to the most recent Bureau of Labor Statistics (BLS May 2023) statistics, 11,520 HVAC and HVAC-R technicians were employed in Georgia.
 The technicians and their employers receive resources and support from national, state, and local industry associations, including:

 • Air Conditioning Contractors of America (ACCA)